stevemckinney/iamsteve/data/blog/search-overlay-with-smooth-reveal-animation.md

 fileroot: "search-overlay-with-smooth-reveal-animation"
 ---

-A common part of a website is the ability to search.
-Depending on how important search is to your website can define much of how it looks and how it's prioritised in the design.
-In this post I want to show you how to create a search which appears with a smooth transition on the click/tap of a button.
+Search is a common function of a website, app, etc. Depending on how important search is to your users can define how it’s prioritised and looks within your design.

+In this post, I want to show you how to create a search which appears with a smooth transition on the click or tap of a button.

 ## What you’re making
 If you’d like to grab any of the code and skip the post feel free to browse the CodePen.